Time to read: 8 mins

 You may have noticed your pets eating your houseplants.
 It is not known exactly why they do this.
 It could be out of boredom, to ease an upset stomach, attempt to even a nutritional deficiency or they could just like the look of it.
 Some of the plants we keep in our homes can be toxic to our pets, but not all of them, others are safe.
 We have complied a list of safe and toxic plants so you know what to keep around your home.

 1. African violet

-These well-known plants can be found in gardens or as houseplants.
+These well-known plants can be found in gardens or indoors.
 They come in many colours and flower a couple of times a year.
 They are easy to look after as they require consistent light.
 They are not large plants and won’t take up too much space.